learn-co-students/programming-univbasics-nds-nested-arrays-iteration-lab-part-1-nyc01-seng-ft-100520/README.md

 ### `find_even_values`

-This method is already defined, but does not contain any code.
+This method is already defined but does not contain any code.
 It should accept an array of arrays as a parameter.
 Your task is to iterate over the AoA to access the elements of each nested array and print out every even number present.
 So, given the following:

 ```rb
 array_of_arrays = [